-Paul G. Allen and Vulcan are partnering with the U.S. Department of Transportation to launch the Smart City Challenge: Transforming Transportation to enable the most innovative, ambitious and forward-thinking city in America to show the nation and the world a practical path to replacing carbon-based fuel consumption.
-Alongside the U.S. DOT's $40 million commitment, Vulcan is providing challenge participants additional funding and support.
-Vulcan will contribute $10 million to the challenge, as well as technical assistance and guidance for the finalist cities to help improve their proposals for final consideration.
+To catalyze that needed investment, Paul G. Allen and Vulcan are partnering with the U.S. Department of Transportation on the Smart City Challenge to enable an innovative, ambitious and forward-thinking American city to lay a practical path to replacing carbon-based fuel consumption.
+Vulcan is contributing $10 million to the challenge, as well as technical assistance and guidance, alongside the U.S. DOT's $40 million commitment.

-Vulcan’s investment coupled with funding from the U.S. DOT aims to create a first-of-its-kind modern transportation system that will demonstrate “what’s possible” by showcasing bold innovations, climate-friendly vehicles and technologies that link people to transportation information in ways that will improve quality of life and lower greenhouse gas emissions.
+This investment and support will help Columbus, Ohio, create a first-of-its-kind modern transportation system that will demonstrate “what’s possible” by showcasing bold innovations, climate-friendly vehicles and technologies that link people to transportation information in ways that will improve quality of life and lower greenhouse gas emissions.

-By showcasing a winning city, Vulcan and the U.S. DOT are hoping to spur action by other cities.
-This will show the nation and the world a practical path to replacing carbon-based fuel consumption through critical system improvements that increase safety, reduce carbon emissions, and enhance mobility.
+By showcasing Columbus as the winning city, Vulcan and the U.S. DOT hope to spur action in other cities around the nation.
+Columbus will be a leader on how to successfully replace carbon-based fuel consumption through critical system improvements that increase safety, reduce carbon emissions, and enhance mobility.
 The challenge will catalyze further innovation and scalable, proof-of-concept solutions to one of the world’s most urgent problems.
 We will show the practicality and rewards of transitioning from dirty, carbon-based fuels to clean, low-carbon energy sources.
-Additionally, finalists may be eligible for smaller matching grants to support elements of their proposed plans, which will help scale innovation across the country further and in doing so will further extend the impact of the challenge.

-The Smart City Challenge will allow mid-sized cities to compete to demonstrate how advanced data and intelligent transportation systems (ITS) technologies and applications can be used to reduce congestion, keep travelers safe, protect the environment, respond to climate change, and support economic vitality.
+The Smart City Challenge inspired 78 mid-sized cities to compete for the opportunity to demonstrate how advanced data and intelligent transportation systems (ITS) technologies and applications can be used to reduce congestion, keep travelers safe, protect the environment, respond to climate change, and support economic vitality.

-Here are some of the elements we expect the winning city to achieve:
+Here are some of the elements the cities will be working on: